HuangLinBUPT/VerifyDID/README.md

 ## Decentralized Identity in Super Apps: A Formal Security Analysis

 This repository contains the formal model and proofs for Decentralized Identity in Super Apps.
 The models can be verified using the Tamarin Prover.
-As the model is large, it may take very long time to load all of them.

 ### Installation